Skip to main content

 When to Use Each Template

-Start with HTML + Python if you care about design and layout.
+Start with Web App / Website if you care about design and layout.
 Use Streamlit if you want to move fast and the built-in components are sufficient.

 Streamlit is the best choice.
 Its built-in widgets (date pickers, dropdowns, sliders) and charting libraries let you create interactive data exploration tools with very little frontend code.

-Choose HTML + Python.
+Choose Web App / Website.
 You get direct access to HTML, CSS, and JavaScript, so you can use any frontend library or design system.

-Start with Blank.
+Start with Anything.
 You can install any packages, use any framework, and structure the project however you want.
 Keep in mind that one-click publishing won’t be available.

 Template and Preview Behavior

-Both HTML + Python and Streamlit templates work seamlessly with the preview pane and one-click publishing:
+Both Web App / Website and Streamlit templates work seamlessly with the preview pane and one-click publishing:

 • Preview — Your app automatically appears in the preview pane as Workshop builds it, regardless of which template you chose